mmbman/Katagiri/jewel-mirror-awareness.md

 And then your seed grows, in peace and harmony, interconnected, interpenetrated with all sentient beings.
 That is the dharma of perfect harmony of truth and phenomenal world.

 If you put the seed in an inappropriate place then the seed doesn’t grow.
 So you have to put the seed in an appropriate place, one where there is harmony between the truth and the phenomenal world.
-And then the seed will grow and bear fruit: Samboghokaya buddha, something between the seed of Dharmakaya buddha and the circumstance of Nirmanakaya buddha.
+And then the seed will grow and bear fruit: Sambhogakaya buddha, something between the seed of Dharmakaya buddha and the circumstance of Nirmanakaya buddha.
 Warmth, cold, everything works together and contributes to the growing of the seed into fruit.

 And that fruit will have its own peculiar, incredible, indescribable flavor.